 A few months ago I wrote about a diet regimen I devised that has been adopted by many top runners around the world.
 Called SNARP (Strategic Nourishment and Replenishment Program), I wrote the post with high hopes that I’d win an award.
-However, no award came my way.
 Nowadays, I think most people don’t believe my post.
-I now admit it was a total fabrication.
+I admit it was a total fabrication.
 I’m sure this will cause readers of I Must Run Everywhere to slap their foreheads in shock.

-To make up for this transgression, I’ll reveal my real diet secrets for running success.
+To make up for this transgression, I’ll reveal my real diet secrets.
 The secret is that I don’t eat anything special.
 In my entire career I’ve rarely eaten with a running benefit in mind.

 The below photos show part of my vegetable garden which takes up most of my backyard.
 Starting in mid-April, I’m able to harvest over-wintered spinach, kale, early lettuce and dandelion greens for salads.
 Additional greens ripen during summer and fall.
 I’m usually able to harvest lettuce into December.

-It’d probably be boring and monotonous for most people, but my dinner is a big salad with many ingredients nearly every day from April to December.
+It’d probably be boring and monotonous for most people, but most days my dinner is a big salad with many ingredients from April to December.
 I’ve been doing it for years, yet I still look forward to my big green meal in the evening.
 Other fruits and vegetables I grow are frozen, and I use them to make various dishes during winter.

 However, I have a weakness for sweets.
 Because of this, I generally don’t keep them around because I’d devour them in no time.
 But I got around this rigid policy a few evenings ago.